Selling Your Business? Consider These 5 Things First

 Next, a buyer would need to check that he or she qualifies, find a lender and fill out the necessary SBA forms.
 In order to be eligible for an SBA loan, it is necessary that the business is a for-profit venture and that it will do business in the United States.
 Once the necessary forms have been submitted, it can take between 2 to 3 months for an application to be processed and potentially approved.

 The simple fact is that the SBA helps thousands of people every year.
-If you are looking to buy a business or expand your current business, then working with the SBA could be exactly what you need.
+If you want to buy a business or expand your current business, then working with the SBA could be exactly what you need.
 Of course, business brokers are experts on what it takes to buy.
 Working with a broker stands as one of the single best ways to turn the dream of owning a business into a reality.

 How Employees Factor into the Success of Your Business